madprops/airc/README.md

 There are 2 configs that control this, `spam_limit`, and `spam_minutes`.

-Nicknames gets assigned a `spam level` internally.
+Nicknames gets assigned a `spam level` internally that starts at `0`.

-Spam level reflects bot usage in quick succession, it grows and shrinks, starts at `0`.
+The spam level reflects recent bot usage by a nickname.

 The spam level is increased by `1` on each bot mention.